MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-ai-services-with-synapseml.md

 [!INCLUDE [prerequisites](includes/prerequisites.md)]

-* Go to the Data Science experience in [!INCLUDE [product-name](../includes/product-name.md)].
 * Create [a new notebook](../data-engineering/how-to-use-notebook.md#create-notebooks).
-* Attach your notebook to a lakehouse.
-On the left side of your notebook, select **Add** to add an existing lakehouse or create a new one.
 * Obtain an Azure AI services key by following [Quickstart: Create a multi-service resource for Azure AI services](/azure/ai-services/multi-service-resource).
+Copy the value of the key to use in the code samples below.

 ## Prepare your system